 Drug education is a crucial component in improving the wellbeing and learning outcomes of students.
 The best way to teach students about dealing with the use of drugs in society is by working together.
 The philosophy underpinning drug education in Victorian government schools is a harm minimisation approach.

 Our school assist this process by developing relevant and engaging drug education programs and resources and by ensuring that the response to drug-related incidents is timely.

 Parent drug information sessions can be facilitated by using trained parent drug education facilitators on a fee-for-service basis by contacting them directly:

 Mobile: 0428 511 886

-The bilingual facilitators have been trained by the Department to assist schools to engage parents from culturally and linguistically diverse backgrounds in discussions about drug issues.
+The bilingual facilitators have been trained to assist schools to engage parents from culturally and linguistically diverse backgrounds in discussions about drug issues.